aufziehvogel/Cinderella/README.md

     `"bash -c \"source env/bin/activate && pip install -r requirements.txt && ./foo\""`
 - substitute important environment variables like `$HOME` so that we do not have to run a bash in order to use them (or all environment variables?)
-- provide a way to set version numbers from a tag with Cinderella easily; i.e. when a tag 1.2 is created a Cinderella command in the pipeline file should set the version number at the right places (maybe this is already easily possible, maybe some adjustments to Cinderella are needed)
 - keep a status of the last result per repository (to send *OK again* mails)
 - send a more detailed error message on the build error reason:
   - return code of the failed command